Could you help young people to have the best year of their life yet?

 • Someone who can engage in potentially vulnerable and difficult conversations with young people, either to support them or challenge them towards their personal targets.

-• Willing to participate in training sessions, post and pre-trip debriefs and our Basecamp Weekend Away
+• Willing to participate in training sessions, post and pre-trip debriefs

 • Physically fit and active